-- The average cost for DWC system is around $25.
+- The average cost for DWC system is also around $50.
 Of course, this depends on whether or not you buy the items used in the setup new or secondhand (which can cost a lot less if done right), but it’s still going to be cheaper than drip hydroponics.

 Plant growth, harvesting, and yield

 Both have pros when it comes to plant growth, harvesting, and yield.